MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 ---
 title: Save Outlook activities to your CRM
-description: Learn how to save Outlook activities to your CRM. ms.date: 02/21/2024 ms.topic: article ms.service: microsoft-sales-copilot
+description: Learn how to use Copilot for Sales to save your Outlook emails and meetings to Dynamics 365 or Salesforce CRM. ms.date: 02/21/2024 ms.topic: article ms.service: microsoft-sales-copilot